markelog/pingdom-operator/readme.md

 $ make setup
 ```

 It is recommended to also set up secret for the check too (see an [example](https://github.com/markelog/pingdom-operator/blob/8b64fad921dbaf455b11f13f48f81b2abc7f5fa8/deploy/example_secret.yaml)).
-But if you couldn't be bothered with it :), you can set up your credentials right in the check definition (see the last paragraph).
+But if you couldn't be bothered with it :), you can set up your credentials right in the check definition.

 Set up the deployment for the operator, so execute either